 Lay Salvatorians pledge to live out the Gospel values by using our gifts to spread the love of Jesus through all ways and means.
 We serve in our daily lives at work and at home and minister to all whom we encounter.
 The diversity of the Lay Salvatorians enables us to connect with people where a Religious person might not be able to reach.

 Lay Salvatorians are one of the three branches of the Salvatorian Family along with the Sisters of the Divine Savior and the Society of the Divine Savior.
 Together we work on many projects to improve the quality of life around the world.

-Started by a Salvatorian Brother more than 50 years ago, SMW is now overseen by two Lay Salvatorians and sends over one million pounds of relief goods to missions around the world each year.
+Founded by a Salvatorian Brother in Wisconsin more than 50 years ago, SMW sends over one million pounds of relief goods to missions around the world each year.

 The Teen's and Children's Team (TACT) is a Salvatorian social justice group focused on the plight of vulnerable children and teens.
 The group's team members include Salvatorian priests, sisters, brothers and laity who are dedicated to be a voice for this vulnerable population.